-A talent pool is a database of potential job candidates that have the potential to meet an organization's immediate and long-term needs.
+A talent pool is a database of job candidates who have the potential to meet an organization's immediate and long-term needs.
 In order to build a talent pool, HR managers must understand corporate goals as they relate to expected hires over the next several years.
-They must know whether training and mentoring efforts are strong enough to fill open positions internally and be able to identify actual, as well as potential, skills gap.
+They must know whether training and mentoring efforts are strong enough to fill open positions internally and be able to identify actual, as well as potential, skills gaps.

 A talent pool database should contain information about each prospect, including the person's skills, roles they could fill and whether they are a cultural fit.
 Sources for talent acquisition can be wide and varied.
 For instance, a talent pool might have a list of 25 colleges that an organization recruits from, along with specific names collected at networking events or user group meetings.